About the Base Camp Antarctic Peninsula Itinerary

 Cabins & Amenities

-- Mandatory Emergency Evacuation insurance is required on all trips.
+- Mandatory Emergency Evacuation insurance is required.
+Airfare is not included in these prices.

-- Snowshoe – no charge but sign up required
+- Snowshoeing – no charge but sign-up required

 - Photo Workshop – $420 per trip or Free during “Basecamp Plancius” and Whales, Wildlife and Photography voyage.